 On the face of it, it’s the same old Apache RR 310, just with a BS-VI update.
-But after taking it out for a spin, we realised that nothing could be further from the truth!
+But after taking the new version out for a spin, we couldn’t help but be surprised by its transformation!

 Now, the new model is the BS-VI compliant version, which was necessary.
 But there’s more to it.
 In fact, there’s a heck of a lot more to it!
 We managed to get our hands on one recently, but instead of treating it as just another new bike, I’ve decided to review this new motorcycle from the perspective of an existing owner.

 The powertrain is the same 312cc single-cylinder motor, but it’s now BS-VI compliant.
-Is there any drop in power output?
+Is there a drop in power output?
 Well, yes, there is!
-In fact, there’s a big drop – when you pick up your spanking new bike from the showroom, it’ll only have around 26 horses as opposed to 34 of the old one!
+In fact, there’s a big drop – when you pick up your spanking new bike from the showroom, it’ll only have around 26 horses as opposed to 34 horses in the previous version!

 The chassis, brakes, and suspension remain unchanged.
 But it’s got a new pair of shoes.
 Instead of the Michelin Pilot Sporty tyres of the old bike – which were heavily criticized for their lack of ‘feel’ and grip by owners – the new RR 310 comes shod with Michelin Road 5 tyres.
 And they make a world of a difference!

-From an existing owner’s perspective, the new tyres showcase the true potential of the RR’s chassis.
+The Road 5 showcase the true potential of the RR’s chassis.
 You can now push the bike harder around corners, and it just grips and sticks to the tarmac without throwing any surprises.
-In fact, it feels a lot more stable and confident in quick direction changes.
+In fact, it feels a lot more stable and confident during quick direction changes.
 Because of grippier rubber, there’s more feedback from the brakes, too.
-The ABS is less intrusive than before, and that’s because it has been calibrated differently for different riding modes.
+The ABS is less intrusive than before, and that’s because it’s been calibrated differently for different riding modes.
 The improved grip levels are also a factor.